AMWA-TV/ms-05-01/docs/Definitions.md

 **Framework mechanism** Architectural mechanism essential to NCA operation in any type of device.
 Conformant Devices implement all of the Framework Mechanisms applicable.

-**Feature-set mechanism** opt-in mechanisms which devices implement if they implement the specific feature set.
+**Feature-set mechanism** conditional mechanism required when a device implements a specific feature set.

 **Sequence** Written **sequence\<V\>:** an ordered set of values of datatype **V** that is accessed via an index. **V** can be a simple datatype or an object.